awidjaj1/MERN-multiplayer-online-game/README.md

 ## Authentication
 Uses JSON web tokens where the unique id is the id used by the database.
 Currently JWT is stored client-side in the local storage, which I've heard some people say is okay and others say is not okay.
 Open to suggestions.

+## Database
+Uses Atlas's free cluster.
+On user disconnect, player meta data is saved to the database.
+Plan to have timed updates as well (like update every 30 minutes, which would reduce the damage caused by a server failure).

 ## Asset storage
 Uploaded profile pictures and game assets are stored in the server directory.
 If deployed, it would probably be best to store uploaded profile pictures to some cloud storage.